sequana/sequana_pipeline_template/README.rst

     cookiecutter https://github.com/sequana/sequana_pipeline_template.git

 you will be asked some questions in particular the name of the package.
-Just answer to the first question.
+Just answer to the first question, which is the name of the pipeline.
+The name of the directory should be named after the name of the project.
+For instance, if your project is **varseq**, then your directory name must be **sequana_varseq**.
 Give a name for a pipeline that is not already used in the https://github.com/sequana/ organisation.
+You will be asked for a short description and keywords.
+Future version of this cookiecutter may ask for other questions.
+The goal is to automatically fill various filess so that you can already install the pipeline in a few minutes.

-For instance, if you define the name as *varseq*, it will create a directory called sequana_varseq with a structure similar to ::
+If you define the name of the pipeline as ***varseq***, it will create a directory called *sequana_varseq* with a structure similar to ::

     ├── doc